RaphaelEjike/Tackling_Phishing_Threats/README.md

 Microsegmentation takes network segmentation a step further by applying granular security policies to individual workloads or applications.
 This approach provides even greater control and security.

 ### How Microsegmentation Works
-1. Define Microsegments: Create microsegments for individual applications or workloads.
-2. Apply Granular Policies: Implement detailed security policies for each microsegment, controlling traffic at a very granular level.
-3. Continuous Monitoring: Monitor traffic within and between microsegments to detect and respond to threats.
+i) Define Microsegments: Create microsegments for individual applications or workloads. ii) Apply Granular Policies: Implement detailed security policies for each microsegment, controlling traffic at a very granular level. iii) Continuous Monitoring: Monitor traffic within and between microsegments to detect and respond to threats.

 ### Conclusion
 Implementing network segmentation and microsegmentation are crucial steps in protecting your organization from cyber threats